School of Communication Sciences and Disorders (CSD)

 We offer the following degrees:

-2. Master of Clinical Science (MClSc) – Communication Sciences and Disorders (Speech Language Pathology)
+- Master of Clinical Science (MClSc) – Communication Sciences and Disorders (Speech-Language Pathology)

 The minimum requirements for completion of each degree are:

-2. satisfactory fulfillment of the prescribed curriculum in Audiology or SLP and
+- satisfactory fulfillment of the prescribed curriculum in audiology or SLP and

 Graduates of the MClSc Degree meet all existing requirements for:

-• membership and certification by Speech Language & Audiology Canada,
+- membership with Speech Language & Audiology Canada (SAC).

 Registration with CASLPO is required by law for professionals practicing audiology and SLP in Ontario.
 Graduates of our program wanting to practice in the profession in Ontario and most other provinces will be required to write and pass the Canadian Entry to Practice Exam to meet licensure requirements to practice.